amitmerchant1990/reverie/_posts/2019-02-03-introducing-reverie-jekyll-theme.md

 - Sass/Coffeescript support using Jekyll 2.0
 - Free hosting on your GitHub Pages user site
 - Markdown blogging
+- Elegant typography
+  - Futura PT fonts (The same fonts which has been used on <https://pixar.com>)
 - Syntax highlighting using Pygments
     - Dracula syntax theme included
 - Disqus commenting